Ovarian Cysts & Traditional Chinese Medicine

 Ovarian cysts are small fluid-filled sacs that develop in a woman’s ovaries.
 Most cysts are harmless, but some may cause problems such as rupturing, bleeding, or pain; and surgery may be required to remove the cyst(s).

-In Traditional Chinese Medicine cysts are considered an accumulation of phlegm and/or blood stagnation.
+In Chinese medicine cysts are considered an accumulation of phlegm and/or blood stagnation.
 This is predominantly a Yin Pathology where fluid is accumulates due to an overabundance of water and phlegm.
-In treating cysts, the main treatment goal is to tonify the kidneys, transform dampness and phlegm and move blood stasis.
+In treating cysts, the main treatment goal is to tonify the kidneys, transform dampness and phlegm, and move blood stasis.

 Yang energy is required to encourage the break up of cysts.
 Yang is the warming and moving aspect of life.
 To boost Yang energy and decrease the sinking, heaviness of Yin energy, acupuncture, herbs and dietary therapy are employed.